Bolivia votes in elections expected to empower the right wing for first time in decades

 Doria Medina and Quiroga have praised the Trump administration and vowed to restore ties with the United States — ruptured in 2008 when Morales expelled the American ambassador.

-They also have expressed interest in doing business with Israel, which has no diplomatic relations with Bolivia, and called for foreign private companies to invest in the country and develop its rich natural resources.
+They also have expressed interest in doing business with Israel, which has no diplomatic relations with Bolivia, and called for foreign private companies to develop Bolivia's rich natural resources.

 After three consecutive presidential terms, as well as a contentious bid for an unprecedented fourth in 2019 that set off popular unrest and led to his ouster, Morales has been barred from this race by Bolivia’s constitutional court.

-His ally-turned-rival, President Luis Arce, withdrew his candidacy for the MAS on account of his plummeting popularity and nominated his senior minister, Eduardo del Castillo.
+His ally-turned-rival, President Luis Arce, withdrew his candidacy for the MAS due to his plummeting popularity and nominated a senior minister, Eduardo del Castillo, as the MAS candidate.
+Del Castillo was heckled by angry voters Sunday while casting his ballot in Bolivia's conservative business hub of Santa Cruz.

-Rather than back the candidate widely considered his heir, Morales, holed up in his tropical stronghold of Chapare and evading an arrest warrant on charges related to his relationship with a 15-year-old girl, has urged his supporters to deface their ballots or leave them blank.
+In one of those incidents, a dynamite stick was tossed outside the polling station where Rodríguez planned to vote, said prosecutor Juan Carlos Campero.
+It exploded a few hours before the candidate's arrival, injuring one person, he told reporters.

-Dozens of coca-growing union activists formed a human chain around Morales to protect him from arrest as he cast his null-and-void ballot in Chapare, in central Bolivia.
-A large wreath of coca leaves hung around his neck.
+In another, Rodríguez was met with a barrage of bottles and rocks from Morales' supporters as he cast his ballot.
+The young candidate emerged unscathed, and left without a word as the crowd shouted, “Get out!”

-He flashed a rare smile as he left the polling station, shaking hands with supporters who showered him in white confetti.
+Nearby Morales slipped his null-and-void ballot into the box, surrounded by coca-growing union activists who formed a human chain to protect him from arrest.
+He flashed a rare smile as supporters showered him in white confetti.

 “I’m convinced that if there’s no fraud, the null vote will win,” he told reporters after voting.

-Whoever wins faces daunting challenges.
-Doria Medina and Quiroga have warned of the need for a painful fiscal adjustment, including the elimination of Bolivia’s generous food and fuel subsidies, to save the nation from insolvency.
+Doria Medina and Quiroga have warned of the need for a painful fiscal adjustment, including the elimination of Bolivia’s food and fuel subsidies, to save the nation from insolvency.

 Some analysts caution this risks sparking social unrest.